Octillerysnacker/octillerysnacker.github.io/_big_projects/simulations.md

 I start up the video showing simulated robot code and the program we use to drive the robot in real life.
 Unfortunately, it’s not the same code as our 2019 robot, but the capability exists.
 I show I can move and steer the robot with the controller.

-<iframe src="https://drive.google.com/file/d/1tYx_7uJ7n5KWYfcmkQkbgKJpjBjJ8q7E/preview" width="640" height="480"></iframe>
+<iframe src="https://drive.google.com/file/d/1tYx_7uJ7n5KWYfcmkQkbgKJpjBjJ8q7E/preview" class="video"></iframe>

-Same scenario as above, but I show that the simulated robot can pick up balls and place them in structures.
+This video is the same scenario as above, but I show that the simulated robot can pick up balls and place them in structures.

-<iframe src="https://drive.google.com/file/d/1Q6EcMuhJILCXsFb5bzV3Rc1xNogENhsZ/preview" width="640" height="480"></iframe>
+<iframe src="https://drive.google.com/file/d/1Q6EcMuhJILCXsFb5bzV3Rc1xNogENhsZ/preview" class="video"></iframe>

-The release video for our real 2019 robot as a comparison to the simulation (starting at 34 seconds to show ball placing.)
+This is the release video for our real 2019 robot as a comparison to the simulation (starting at 34 seconds to show ball placing.)
 Obviously, the real robot has plenty more capabilities but I had no reason to implement everything.

 <iframe width="687" height="386" src="https://www.youtube.com/embed/OaNF-Erl2Xw?start=34" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>